opentap/opentap/doc/Developer Guide/Translating/Readme.md

 ## Translating UserInput

 UserInput is crucial to translate because it is *always* user-facing.
 Unfortunately, the signature of user inputs is `void UserInput.Request(object obj)`, so there is no way for OpenTAP to detect what might get passed into this function via reflection.
 Unfortunately, this makes it difficult to make translations of UserInput from an old plugin package.
-But if you can create a new version of the plugin, it is simple to add translation support by using a mix of `StringLocalizer` and turning the request object into an `ITapPlugin` type by manually inheriting the interface.
+But if you can create a new version of the plugin, it is simple to add translation support by making the request object inherit the `IStringLocalizer` interface.

 Here is an example of a translatable request object: